 Qualifications and key competencies

-- Administrative leadership experience in a non-profit organization is a valuable and desired asset
+- Administrative leadership experience in a non-profit organization is a valuable asset

 - Experience leading, empowering and mentoring creative teams